heipei/heipei.github.io/_posts/2015-02-26-SSH-Agent-Forwarding-considered-harmful.markdown

 =====================================

-SSH Agent Forwarding can be enabled by calling `ssh -A` or by setting the `AgentForward` flag in your config.
+SSH Agent Forwarding can be enabled by calling `ssh -A` or by setting the `ForwardAgent` flag in your config.
 It is meant as an easy way to connect to a host A with your SSH key and from there connect to another host B with that same key.
 This obviously is only needed if you cannot connect to host B directly from your workstation.